chimera-linux/cports/Packaging.md

 <a id="categories"></a>
 ## Categories

-The Chimera packaging collection provides four categories in which templates can go.
+The Chimera packaging collection provides three categories in which templates can go.
 These currently are:

 * `main`